Covid deaths surpass six million but some believe true figure may be 23.5m

 The milestone is the latest reminder of the unrelenting nature of the pandemic even as people are shedding masks, travel is resuming and businesses are reopening around the globe.

+On Sunday, it was notified of 1,254 PCR-confirmed cases with 3,537 people registering a positive antigen test.

+As of 8 am today, a total of 808 Covid-19 patients are hospitalised, of which 47 are being treated in ICU.

-The last million deaths were recorded over the last four months, according to the tally compiled by Johns Hopkins University.
+According to the tally compiled by Johns Hopkins University, the last million Covid deaths were recorded over the last four months.

 That’s slightly slower than the previous million, but highlights that many countries are still struggling with the coronavirus.